 Looking for fun things to do in North Carolina this fall?
 Consider checking out some of the best apple orchards to go apple picking in NC!

 Did you know that North Carolina is one of the top apple producers in the USA?
-Believe it or not, North Carolina has been in the top 10 for apple producers the past 5 years.
+Believe it or not, North Carolina has been in the top 10 for apple producers for the past 6 years.

 In this guide, you will find some of the best apple orchards to go apple picking in NC this year!